Marcelinho (footballer, born 1996)

-Marcelo Antônio de Oliveira (born 17 July 1996 in Cascavel), known as Marcelinho, is a Brazilian professional footballer who plays for Londrina as a winger.
+Marcelo Antônio de Oliveira (born 17 July 1996 in Cascavel), known as Marcelinho, is a Brazilian professional footballer who plays for Camboriú as a winger.

 Football career

 Marcelinho began playing football with Foz do Iguaçu Futebol Clube, where he was loaned to Estanciano, Clube Atlético Linense and FC Shukura Kobuleti.
 He played professional in Campeonato Brasileiro Série B with Londrina Esporte Clube, making seven appearances for the club during the 2019 season.